stfc/PSyclone/examples/lfric/eg17/full_example_extract/README.md

 PSyclone.

 ## Running

-You can execute the binary ``extract`` without additional parameters:
+The binary can be executed using ``extract`` without additional parameters:
 ```shell
 ./extract
  Mesh has           5 layers.